corkiejp/corkiejp.github.io/ATProtocolHandler/pdsls-editor-withMD.md

 ## Note

-Before editing save your existing record to a text editor incase the process corrupts the record or edits don't result in expected outcoms.
+Before editing save your existing record to a text editor incase the process corrupts the record or edits don't result in expected outcomes.

 ## Getting to specific posts to edit.